 There are no state laws in Kansas that require residents to purchase health insurance.
 The Affordable Care Act still has the individual mandate, which states that you and dependent children must have minimum essential coverage; however, the penalty for not complying with this requirement is currently $0, meaning the mandate isn’t enforced.

-Kansans can choose to buy a health insurance plan outside of the marketplace.
+Kansans can choose to buy an affordable health insurance plan outside of the marketplace.
 Options include buying a plan directly from an insurance company or through a broker.
 All plans must offer essential health benefits.
 However, premium tax credits and cost-sharing reductions are only available if you apply and enroll through the marketplace.

 It’s your choice whether to buy health insurance.
 When deciding, remember that flexible savings accounts and health savings accounts don’t give you the same benefits as insurance.
-Unless you can save enough to cover significant medical expenses, it’s best to get health insurance in addition to your HSA or FSA.
+Unless you can save enough to cover significant medical expenses, it’s best to get affordable health insurance in addition to your HSA or FSA.

 Short-term disability coverage isn’t the same as health insurance.
 Health insurance pays for medical expenses, while short-term disability covers the cost of housing, food, utilities, and other expenses while you can’t work.
 If you’re concerned about covering day-to-day expenses in the case of an accident, it’s best to get both types of insurance.

 Like short-term disability, long-term disability coverage is intended to replace your income if you’re out of work for a significant period of time due to illness or injury.
 It’s not intended to cover significant medical expenses in addition to paying for your mortgage, food, and other expenses.
 Even with health insurance, you should still look into LTD insurance to ensure you can continue to pay your bills in this situation.

 Medikan is a state-funded short-term insurance plan that provides coverage to certain people with disabilities who have applied for Social Security benefits.